lmigueel/ppinet/README.md

 ```
 In the output_folder, ppinet generates the following outputs:

-  i) species.txt :  a file containg all STRING taxonomy IDs.
+1. species.txt :  a file containg all STRING taxonomy IDs.
 If you provide a invalid taxid, we advised to inspect this file.
-  ii) degree_distribution.pdf : a PDF file containing the degree distribution of the biological network
+2. degree_distribution.pdf : a PDF file containing the degree distribution of the biological network
-  iii) network.png : a snapshot of the biological network
+3. network.png : a snapshot of the biological network
-  iv) network_bc.png : a snapshot of the biological network based on betweenness centrality
+4. network_bc.png : a snapshot of the biological network based on betweenness centrality
-  v) nodes_network2cyto.txt : all nodes and your attributes for Cytoscape analysis
+5. nodes_network2cyto.txt : all nodes and your attributes for Cytoscape analysis
-  vi) edges_network2cyto.txt : all edges and your attributes for Cytoscape analysis
+6. edges_network2cyto.txt : all edges and your attributes for Cytoscape analysis
-  vii) reports_ppinet.txt : general metrics of the biological network
+7. reports_ppinet.txt : general metrics of the biological network
-  viii) enrichment.txt : enrichment analysis of the biological network
+8. enrichment.txt : enrichment analysis of the biological network

   if the --genes argument is taken as input, three extra files will be generated:
-    ix) louvain_clustering.png :  louvain community detection of the network
+    9. louvain_clustering.png :  louvain community detection of the network
-    x)  enrichment_shortestpath.txt : a file containing the enrichment analysis of all genes present in all shorthest-path from interesting genes
+    10. enrichment_shortestpath.txt : a file containing the enrichment analysis of all genes present in all shorthest-path from interesting genes
-    xi) shortestpath_BC.txt : a file containing all interesting genes and its betweenness centrality (bc).
+    11. shortestpath_BC.txt : a file containing all interesting genes and its betweenness centrality (bc).
 As higher the value of bc as more important the gene of interest becomes.

 # Python library usage